ADHD - Adolescent and Adult

 ADHD continues into adulthood in about two thirds of American children with ADHD.
 Nearly half of these adults have never been diagnosed or received treatment for their symptoms, and only about 25% of them end up seeking help.

 Generally, hyperactivity symptoms are less prevalent in adulthood, but symptoms of inattention and impulsivity often persist.
+It may also be difficult to focus on tasks or prioritize activities, and this may lead to missed deadlines and forgotten social engagements.

 About half of adults who have ADHD also have some form of anxiety, and these adults often experience difficulty in their daily lives, as the combination of ADHD and anxiety symptoms can often lead to impaired function.